Must Have Board Books for Babies and Toddlers

 My Truck is Stuck by Kevin Lewis (2002)

-Two dogs driving a dump truck of bones get stuck in a hole.
-Each passing vehicle tries to stop and help them, but doesn’t succeed until a tow truck finally comes.
-The rhyming text and colorful illustrations make this a very engaging story, but what makes it a standout is the ability to practice counting and colors and the underlying message of helping others.
-A real winner!
+This engaging story focuses on two dogs whose dump truck gets stuck in a hole.
+Each passing vehicle stops and attempts to pull them out, but it isn’t until a tow truck arrives on the scene that they are successful.
+The rhyming text and colorful illustrations makes this a winning read aloud, but what makes it really standout is the ability to use it to teach children counting, colors, and the importance of helping others.

 Brown Bear, Brown Bear What Do You See?
 By Bill Martin Jr.; illustrated by Eric Carle (1967)